dims-k/demo-popup/README.md

 You can choose a button style and set custom colors for the buttons from the plugin's settings page in the WordPress admin.

-## Screenshots

-1. Screenshot of the settings page.
-2. Screenshot of a sample popup.

 ## Changelog

 ### 1.0